 Serial Port is a port to which the hardware devices are connected in a serial pattern.
 The data travels in one single direction for communication and processing.
 The data travels over one single communication line only.
 D – subminiature is an example

-Parallel Port is port to which the hardware devices are connected in a parallel pattern.
+Parallel Port is a port to which the hardware devices are connected in a parallel pattern.
 The data travels more than one direction for communication and processing.
 The data travels over more than one communication lines in a parallel direction.
 Printer Port is an example.

 Different Computer Ports Available: